opensafely/documentation/docs/jobs-site.md

 1. **Outputs on the [Level 4 server](level-4-server.md)**.
 These are outputs marked as `moderately_sensitive` in the `project.yaml` file and are only viewable when logged into the Level 4 server.
 These outputs have to be [reviewed by our output checking team](releasing-files.md#3-how-are-files-reviewed) before they can leave the server.
 2. **Released outputs**.
 These are analysis outputs that have been reviewed for any [disclosivity issues](releasing-files.md#types-of-disclosure) and released from the Level 4 server by the output checking team to the relevant _Workspace_ on the Jobs site.
 These are only viewable if you have the correct permissions for the _Project_ the _Workspace_ belongs to.
 3. **Draft public outputs**.
-Released outputs can only be shared with close collaborators of your projects (examples of who this could include can be found [here](https://www.opensafely.org/policies-for-researchers/#all-datasets-sharing)).
+Released outputs can only be shared with close collaborators of your projects ([refer to the examples of who this could include](https://www.opensafely.org/policies-for-researchers/#all-datasets-sharing)).
 To be shared more widely, they have to first be approved by NHS England.
 Once approved, and if you have the correct jobs site permissions, you can create draft public outputs for approval.
 4. **Published outputs**.
 Once approved, draft public outputs are made publicly available to view by anyone through the _Workspace_ they belong to.

 ### Permissions